Global Poverty Reduction and Development Forum 2007-Taking Actions for the World's Poor and Hungry People

 Philippines need to focus on two aspects in order to address hunger.
 On the supply side: increase food supply and strengthen logistics service.
 On the demand side: increase nutrition, manage populations, and generate income for the poor.
 In the process of implementation, stable policy environment and infrastructure building as well as information communication among different levels of territories are very essential.

-Director, Ethiopian Economic Policy Research Institute (EEPR),
+Assefa Admassie, Director, Ethiopian Economic Policy Research Institute (EEPR), “Improving Market Access to the Poor in Africa” |

 Connecting farmers to the markets is an effective strategy for Sub-Saharan Africa to achieve MDGs.
-Well functioning markets help in: modernizing agricultural production, creating economic opportunities, improving food security, motivating farmers to increasinputs, encouraging farmers to specialize in productions where they have competitive advantage and assuring effective vertical integration and coordination in "input supply, credit and output marketing".
+Well functioning markets help in: modernizing agricultural production, creating economic opportunities, improving food security, motivating farmers to increase inputs, encouraging farmers to specialize in productions where they have competitive advantage and assuring effective vertical integration and coordination in "input supply, credit and output marketing".

 Nevertheless, many farmers in Africa only produce for their own subsistence.
 Here are the obstacles: